 Where there are impurities in the crystal due to geological conditions, the color of the stone may alter giving rise to variants such as rose quartz, amethyst, citrine, chalcedony, smoky quartz, and others.

 Quartz crystals can generally be divided into either macrocrystalline or cryptocrystalline.
 Macrocrystalline gems, such as amethyst, contain crystals that are easily visible to the naked eye, while cryptocrystallines, such as chalcedony, require magnification to see the crystals.

-Here are the classic top 5 picks of gorgeous types of quartz gemstones and how they differ from clear quartz.
+Here are the classic top 5 picks of gorgeous varieties of quartz gemstones and how they differ from clear quartz.
 We've also added in a couple of crystals that although not quartz, are commonly mistaken for it.